TejaManchikatla/Ruby-Interpreter/README.md

 # Ruby-Interpreter
 Designing a basic interpreter for RUBY in PYTHON

-## Breif Description
+## Brief Description
-This Ruby interpreter takes one line at a time as input from the user and interpretes it and produes the output if required.
+This Ruby interpreter takes one line at a time as input from the user, interprets it and produces the output.
 And then waits for next line of input to be entered.
 Next line is the continuation of the first line and so on.
 It has three main files Lexer, Parser, Interpreter.

 [*Lexer*](#lexer) - It takes the given Line as String and returns the tokens present in it.
 It has predefined Token types, Reserved keywords.
 It has two classes 'Token' and 'Lexer'.